anhbka/Ansible/Redis.md

 echo 'vm.swappiness = 1' >> /etc/sysctl.conf
 ```

+Certain operating system settings can affect Redis performance.
+The Linux kernel parameters `vm.overcommit_memory` and `vm.swappiness` are two examples.
+Setting `vm.overcommit_memory = 1` tells Linux to relax its check for available memory before allocating more, while `vm.swappiness = 0` reduces the use of swap space, promoting better Redis performance.

 ### Choosing right memory allocators

 Depending on the platform, Redis can be compiled against different memory allocators (libc malloc, jemalloc, tcmalloc), which may have different behaviors in term of raw speed, internal and external fragmentation.
 If you did not compile Redis yourself, you can use the INFO command to check the mem_allocator field.
 Please note most benchmarks do not run long enough to generate significant external fragmentation (contrary to production Redis instances).